guestdaniel/GuestOxenham2022/README.md

 - `phia` - 0.2-1
 - `tidyr` - 1.1.2

-Start R and set your working directory to wherever this repository is located.
+Once your R  is configured successfully, set your working directory to your local copy of this repository.
 Now, you can run any of the plotting scripts (e.g., `figure1.R`) Some of these scripts depend on the output of the Python scripts.
 However, every required output has been pre-generated and included in this repository.
 These outputs are precisely those used to generate the figures in the manuscript.
 As a result, all the R scripts should correctly generate the paper figures even if you don't have a Python interpreter installed, or you have not yet run the Python scripts.

-## Run figure code
+## Docker

+# Figures

+## Figure 1

+## Figure 2

+## Figure 3

+## Figure 4

+## Figure 5

+## Figure 6

+## Figure 7